homes32/pebakery-docs/Commands/Control/SetMacro.md

 ### Example 1

 The following example creates a macro to replicate the deprecated WebGetIfNotExist command.
-This allows us to call our macro multiple times within the plugin or call it from another plugin while maintaining the code in one central location.
+This allows us to call our macro multiple times within the script or call it from another script while maintaining the code in one central location.

 ```pebakery
 [Main]